Grant's Tomb: 1900s to mid-1920s

 Most visitors in the early 20th century generally adhered to the monument's strict rules.
-Some visitors talked loudly, loitered, vandalized, or roller-skated on the steps, and there were also "relic hunters" who took pieces of the monument.
+Some visitors talked loudly, loitered, vandalized, or roller-skated on the steps, and "relic hunters" took pieces of the monument.
 The New York City Board of Estimate provided $300,000 in early 1901 for "general improvements" to the area around Grant's Tomb.
 Julia died on December 14, 1902, and she was placed in her sarcophagus the week afterward.
-The Grant family also donated to the GMA several thousand letters that Ulysses had written, and battle flags were placed in the reliquary rooms at the tomb's northwest and northeast corners in 1903.
+The Grant family donated to the GMA several thousand letters written by Ulysses, and battle flags were placed in the reliquary rooms at the tomb's northwest and northeast corners in 1903.
 The GMA requested in early 1904 that the state fund a heating plant in the tomb.
 The monument had also started to leak, causing the plaster to flake off.
 As such, in late 1904, workers coated the interior with paraffin wax to reduce leaks; the work was completed the next year.